denten-books/plain-text/3-format.md

 operation of ideology.
 Fredrick Jameson, a prominent Marxist critic, wrote
 that:

-> the process of criticism is, not so much the interpretation of content, as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this revelation takes the form of an explanation of why the content was so distorted and is thus inseparable from a description of the mechanisms of the censorship itself [@jameson_marxism_1972, 404].
+> the process of criticism is not so much the interpretation of content as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this revelation takes the form of an explanation of why the content was so distorted and is thus inseparable from a description of the mechanisms of this censorship itself [@jameson_marxism_1972, 404].

 Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
-In "Against Interpretation" Sontag mentions the ideal of transparency as the "highest, most liberating value in art and in criticism today [...] transparency means experiencing the luminousness of the thing in itself, of things being what they are. [@sontag_against_1966, 9]" Rather than show what a work of art *means*, Sontag urged critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
+In "Against Interpretation" Sontag mentions the ideal of "transparence" as the "highest, most liberating value in art---and in criticism---today.
+Transparence means experiencing the luminousness of the thing in itself, of things being what they are. [@sontag_against_1966, 9]" Rather than show what a work of art *means*, Sontag urged critics to show "how it is" and "that it is" [@sontag_against_1966, 10].
 Form, as she saw it, mirrors McKeown's "shape" and the "text's physical characteristics" of Hayles.